Poulbi/chatty/README.md

 - [x] id2string on clients
 - [x] ctrl+z to suspend
 - [ ] bug(tb_printf_wrap): text after pfx is wrapped one too soon
+- [ ] bug: when reconnecting nrecv != -1
+- [ ] bug: when disconnecting
+- [ ] use error type success to say that authentication succeeded

 ## server
 - [x] import clients